Cannabis drug testing: Saliva testing

 Cannabis is detectable by saliva testing.
 Just like blood testing, saliva testing detects the presence of parent drugs and not their inactive metabolites.
 This results in a shorter window of detection for cannabis by saliva testing.
 Delta 9 THC is the parent compound.
 If a saliva sample is tested in a lab, the detection level can be as low as 0.5 ng/mL (up to 72 hours after intake).
 Per National Institute on Drug Abuse saliva drug testing provides a reasonable alternative to other drug testing methods.

 Blood testing

-Cannabis is detectable in the blood for approximately 12–24 hours, with heavy/frequent use detectable in the blood for up to 7 days (depending on a person's blood renewal system).
-Because they are invasive and difficult to administer, blood tests are used less frequently.
+Cannabis is detectable in the blood for approximately 12–24 hours, Because they are invasive and difficult to administer, blood tests are used less frequently.
 They are typically used in investigations of accidents, injuries and DUIs.

 Urine contains predominantly THC-COOH, while hair, oral fluid, and sweat contain primarily THC.
 Blood may contain both substances, with the relative amounts dependent on the recency and extent of usage.

 Neurological testing

-Though very unlikely to be used, and more unlikely in court, Electroencephalography (EEG) shows somewhat more persistent alpha waves of slightly lower frequency than usual.
+Although unlikely to be used in court, electroencephalography (EEG) results show somewhat more persistent alpha waves of slightly lower frequency than the norm.
 Cannabinoids produce a "marked depression of motor activity" via activation of neuronal cannabinoid receptors belonging to the CB1 subtype.